 Uploading a Dataset

 To use offline customer data in experiences, you must upload it in a dataset using the platform's datasets upload wizard.
-See Dataset Upload Requirements for the required information and formatting for a dataset of customer data.
+See Customer Dataset Upload Requirements for the required information and formatting for a dataset of customer data.
 Upload a Customer Attributes Dataset contains the steps for uploading the file to the platform.

 Additional Considerations